dustinlacewell/t3/README.rst

 - Generates TADS3 source-code from Trizbort XML maps.

-Makefile Generation
+This is a rewrite of an older project [https://github.com/dustinlacewell/t3sketch](t3sketch)

+**Makefile Generation**

 TADS3 makefiles are not the worst thing to work with but I found that each time I wanted to start a new TADS3 experiment I had to digest it all again. t3 solves this by inspecting your source code and generating a reasonable makefile. t3 can also build and clean the project as well.

-Source-code Generation
+**Source-code Generation**

-Trizbort is a GUI app where you can draw IF worlds and generate the corresponding code.
+[http://www.trizbort.com/](Trizbort) is a GUI app where you can draw IF worlds and generate the corresponding code.
 However the support for Inform and other systems is much more sophisticated than it is for TADS3.
 Unlike Trizbort which is C#, t3 uses Python and Jinja2 templates to perform this code generation.
 Jinja2 is a powerful templating system and Python is cross-platform making things all around a bit more accessible.

 Code-generation is done in a very clean and modular way.
 By setting the class of objects in Trizbort, they'll inherit any custom code of those classes when